facebook-pixel

 2. Know the Best Timing to Buy ⏰

 Just like in real estate, timing matters.
-Many dealers run promos at the end of the month or quarter to hit sales targets.
+Many dealers run promos toward the end of the month or quarter to hit sales targets.

 The “ber” months (September–December) also bring a wave of repossessed units from banks, giving you better chances at discounted deals.